authzed/workshops/mcp-assisted-authorization/1-setup.md

 You have:

 - Installed Zed
-- Run the dev server
+- Added two MCP Servers
-- Connected tools
+- Connected them to your AI assistant

-- Written a first schema
+In [Step 2](/2-schema.md), we'll being adding schema, relations and permissions.